Pathways to Regulatory Compliance in Your Cloud Journey - Malaysia

 Alibaba Cloud helps financial institutions with the due diligence and risk management processes by responding to the outsourcing arrangement related risks identified in the Guidelines on Outsourcing from the cloud service provider’s perspective.
 For the detailed responses, refer to Alibaba Cloud User Guide – Financial Services Regulations & Guidelines in Malaysia below.

 - Financial Technology Enabler Group (FTEG)

 The Financial Technology Enabler Group (FTEG) was established by the BNM, responsible for formulating and enhancing regulatory policies to facilitate the adoption of technological innovations in the Malaysian financial services industry.
-The FTEG established regulations regards to technology risk to ensure the security, consumer trust and confidence in the financial system.
-FIs are required to utilizing technology to manage the cyber risk from malware attacks, DDoS and hacks.
+The FTEG established regulations with regards to technology risk to ensure the security, consumer trust and confidence in the financial system.
+Financial institutions are required to utilizing technology to manage the cyber risk from malware attacks, DDoS and hacks.

 Department of Personal Data Protection (JPDP)

 The Department of Personal Data Protection (JPDP) , an agency under the Ministry of Communications and Multimedia (KKMM), is responsible for enforcing and regulating PDPA in Malaysia.

 The Personal Data Protection Act (PDPA) 2010 came into force in Malaysia on 15 November 2013 with the objective to regulate the processing of personal information to protect an individual’s personal data concerning commercial transactions.
 Alibaba Cloud complies with the PDPA to secure the personal data of individuals.

 Alibaba Cloud provides resources to the customers on how Alibaba Cloud can help to facilitate compliance with the BNM’s requirements.

 Alibaba Cloud brings new cutting-edge technology, global security standards, and operational effectiveness.
 The combination allows TNG Digital Sdn Bhd to focus on building better products and services.